-- To help determine how much insurance a vendor is required to carry, please refer to the a matrix is provided for the most common types of work utilized by the City.
+- To help determine how much insurance a vendor is required to carry, please refer to the matrix provided for the most common types of work utilized by the City.

-- The matrixes shows reflect what general liability, commercial automobile, umbrella and workers’ compensation coverage is needed.
+- The matrices reflect what general liability, commercial automobile, umbrella and workers compensation coverage is needed.

 - Some vendors may need additional classes of coverage such as professional liability, garage keepers or liquor liability.

-The following matrixes are intended to assist you in determining how much, what coverage and any special language may be needed on a certificate.
+The following matrices are intended to assist you in determining how much, what coverage and any special language may be needed on a certificate.
 They may not reflect all types of work.